MicrosoftDocs/learn/learn-pr/az-900/iot-fundamentals/includes/2-identify-product-options.md

 ![Screenshot of IoT Central's graphical user interface displaying templates you can choose to create a new app.](../media/2-identify-product-options-01.png)

-Finally, you can use the UI to control your devices remotely.
+You can use the UI to control your devices remotely.
 This feature allows you to push a software update or modify a property of the device.
 You could update the desired temperature for one or all of your refrigerated vending machines from directly inside of IoT Central.

+A key part of IoT Central is the use of device templates.
+Device templates let you connect a device without any service-side coding.
+IoT Central uses the templates to construct the dashboards, alerts, and so on.
+Device developers still need to create code to run on the devices and that code must match the device template specification.

 ## Azure Sphere